-Your landlord/letting agent might tell you to fill out an inventory form, this where you will need to go round checking the condition of the property and the items in it.
+Your landlord/letting agent might tell you to fill out an inventory form, this is where you will need to go round checking the condition of the property and the items in it.
 These are essential for resolving deposit disputes at the end of your tenancy.
 A good idea is to take pictures of everything once you move in and also when you move out, just in case.

 Now for the exciting part, this is where you can really make it homely.
-Head to places like B&M or IKEA where you can get some new decorations for cheap, your house can all chip in for decorations in the communal areas.
+Head to places like B&M or IKEA where you can get some new decorations for cheap, your housemates could all chip in for decorations in the communal areas.
 Remember you're living in this property for a year so make it somewhere you can chill out and relax.
 Just double-check your contracts as you don't want to start sticking up posters and then realise you're not allowed blue-tac on the walls!
-C

 - Read Next